theman-oj10/CareerSync/docs/DeveloperGuide.md

 **Different States:**

-Initial State: The internship application starts with an initial state where all fields are optional and nullable.
+Initial State: The internship application starts with an initial state where the fields role and location are optional.

 Modified State: Upon user interaction or data manipulation, the internship data transitions to a modified state where certain fields may be populated with optional values.

 Usage Scenarios:

 **Adding New Internship:**